 All God’s people are welcome at our Cathedral

 The Chapter is the governing body of the Cathedral.
-Members of the Episcopal Church in Connecticut and members of the Cathedral congregation are elected at the Annual Diocesan Convention and at the Annual Meeting of the Cathedral congregations.
+Members of the Episcopal Church in Connecticutand members of the Cathedral congregation are elected at the Annual Diocesan Convention and at the Annual Meeting of the Cathedral congregations.
 The Diocesan Bishop serves as chair.
-The Chapter meets regularly four times a year.
+The Chapter meets four times a year.

 The Executive Committee of the Chapter consists of the following voting members:

 The Rt.
-Rev. Ian Douglas, The Very Rev. Miguelina Howell, Murray Harrison, Cathedral Congregations Committee Chair Tom Smith, Treasurer Sherry Senior and Assistant Treasurer Yves Joseph.
+Rev. Ian T. Douglas, The Very Rev. Miguelina Howell, Murray Harrison, Cathedral Congregations Committee Chair Tom Smith, Treasurer Michael O’ Brian, and Chancellor Michael Southwick.

 Cathedral Congregations Committee